barbbaugher/virtual-pet-amok/README.md

 3. Let's Play - select a pet to play with

+		happinessLevel + 10

+4. Let's Maintain the Robots - oil all the robotic pets

-		boredomLevel + 10
+		maintenanceLevel + 10 (dogs)

-		thirstLevel - 2
+		maintenanceLevel + 8 (cats)

+5. Let's Clean the Dog Cages - clean all the organic dog cages

+		cleanlinessLevel + 9

+6. Let's Clean the Shelter Litter Box - clean the shared litter box

+		shelterLitterBoxCleanliness + 7

+7. Let's Walk the Dogs - walk all the dogs in the shelter

+		happinessLevel + 7

+		cleanlinessLevel +3 (organic dogs)

+8. Admit an organic dog to the shelter

+	Enter a new organic dog by providing their name and description

+9. Admit an organic cat to the shelter

+	Enter a new organic cat by providing their name and description

+10. Admit a robotic dog to the shelter

+	Enter a new robotic dog by providing their name and description

-4. Admit a pet to the shelter
+11. Admit a robotic cat to the shelter

-		Enter a new virtual pet by providing their name and description
+		Enter a new robotic cat by providing their name and description

-		The tick method runs

-5. Adopt a pet from the shelter
+12. Adopt a pet from the shelter

 		Adopt a pet from the shelter by removing them from the collection

-		The tick method runs

-6. Exit the program.
+13. Exit the program.

 Tick Method

-After each turn - all the virtual pets in the shelter have their levels adjusted by the following amounts:
+After each turn - all the organic dogs in the shelter have their levels adjusted by the following amounts:

 	hungerLevel - 1

-	boredomLevel - 2

 	thirstLevel - 1

+	cleanlinessLevel - 1

+	happinessLevel - 2

+After each turn - all of the organic cats in the shelter have their levels adjusted by the following amounts:

+	hungerLevel - 1

+	thirstLevel - 1

+	happinessLevel - 2

+After each turn - all of the robotic dogs in the shelter have their levels adjusted by the following amounts:

+	maintenanceLevel - 1

+	happinessLevel - 1

+After each turn - all of the robotic cats in the shelter have their levels adjusted by the following amounts:

+	maintenanceLevel - 1

+	happinessLevel - 2

+After each turn the shelterLitterBoxCleanliness is decreased by 1